 Several types of casts are available to help injuries heal.
 Your healthcare provider will decide what type of cast will work best for your injury.

-A plaster cast is made from gauze and plaster strips soaked in water.
+Plaster cast.
+This is made from gauze and plaster strips soaked in water.
 These are wrapped around the injured body part over a stockinette and cotton padding.
 As they dry, the strips harden.
 The cast takes 24 to 48 hours to harden fully.

-A synthetic cast is made from fiberglass or plastic strips.
+Synthetic cast.
+This is made from fiberglass or plastic strips.
 These are wrapped around the injury over a stockinette and cotton padding.
 Synthetic casts can be different colors.
 A synthetic cast is lighter than plaster.
 It dries in a few minutes, but may take a few hours to harden fully.
 Synthetic stockinettes and padding are also available.
 These can get wet for bathing or swimming.

 Increased pain or tightness from the cast or splint

 Numbness, tingling, or burning below a cast or splint